KnapsackPro/knapsack_pro-ruby/README.md

     bundle exec rake "knapsack_pro:rspec[--seed 123]"

 Above example is for RSpec.
 You can use respectively rake task name and token environment variable when you want to run tests for minitest, cucumber or spinach.

+### What happens when Knapsack Pro API is not available/not reachable temporarily?

+knapsack_pro gem has fallback behaviour and it will split test files across CI nodes based on popular test directory names.

 ## Gem tests